oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 ##### 3.1.3.3.6 Full Product Name Type - Product Identification Helper - Serial Numbers

-The list of serial numbers (`serial_numbers`) of value type `array` with 1 or more unique items contains a list of parts, or full serial numbers.
+The list of serial numbers (`serial_numbers`) of value type `array` with 1 or more unique items contains a list of full or abbreviated (partial) serial numbers.

 A list of serial numbers SHOULD only be used if a certain range of serial numbers with its corresponding software version is affected, or the serial numbers change during update.